omersabary/Technion100CS/README.md

-#Technion Sentintal Anniversary - Computer Science Faculty **
+# Technion Centennial Anniversary - Computer Science Faculty
+The decoder presented in this git is based on our Nature Machine Intelligence paper [link](https://www.nature.com/articles/s42256-025-01003-z)

 This repository includes the methods that were used in the work.